joelmoxley/founder-playbook/I. Foundational/06 - Energy Focused Ecosystem - Early Stage Investors/md/05 - Capricorn Investment Group.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Capricorn Investment Group was born from a belief that values- based, sustainable investment practices can enhance return rates.
+Capricorn Investment Group was born from a belief that values- based, sustainable investment practices can enhance return rates.
 Underlying that principled investment approach has always been a depp desire to demonstrate the huge investment potential that resides in breakthrough commercial solutions to the world's most pressing problems.

 Credit: [Capricorn Investment Group](http://capricornllc.com/)